 How the Slide Scanning Process Works

-Typically, you would send in your slides and other photos, they’ll scan them on their state-of-the-art scanners such as the Epson 4490, Nikon 5000, or Nikon 9000 ED and return the colors to their natural state.
+Typically, you would send in your slides and other photos, they’ll scan them on their state-of-the-art scanners such as the Epson 4490, Nikon 5000, or Nikon 9000 ED, and return the colors to their natural state.

-After the scanning process, ScanCafe makes color-corrections and removes scratches using image editing software such as Adobe Photoshop.
-I like that the techs do it by hand, they don’t do batch-processing like other companies, so I think you will get better results.
+After the scanning process, ScanCafe makes color corrections and removes scratches using image editing software such as Adobe Photoshop.
+I like that the techs do it by hand, they don’t do batch processing like other companies, so I think you will get better results.

 After scanning and correcting, ScanCafe will put your digital pictures on their server for you to view.
 They offer a unique option: you only pay for the scans you want to keep—you can discard up to 20 percent of the images.
-After you’ve reviewed them, ScanCafe makes them available for you to download them to your computer.
+After you’ve reviewed them, ScanCafe makes them available for you to download to your computer.
 From there you can share them with your family or make a photo book with your family memories.
 They’ll also make your digitized images available for cloud upload, or you could choose to have them transferred to a USB or DVD.
 Of course, they’ll also send back all your original images.

 ScanCafe scans color slides and negatives at 3000/4000 dpi and paper photos at 600/1200 dpi, which are suitable for enlargements.
 (DPI means dots per inch and represents the resolution, sharpness, and clarity of your digital picture when printed.)
-They’ll accept slides in carousels, magazines or other storage containers.
+They’ll accept slides in carousels, magazines, or other storage containers.

 What Does Professional Slide Scanning Cost

-For hand scanning and manually correction, it seems like it would cost a small fortune if you have a lot of slides, but professional scanning is pretty reasonable.
+For hand scanning and manual correction, it seems like it would cost a small fortune if you have a lot of slides, but professional scanning is pretty reasonable.
 ScanCafe charges $0.35 per 35mm image or negative and if you have a lot of slides/negatives they offer a $0.21 /scan value kit.
 Here’s their full pricing info.
-Also, when I looked at their site today they’re offering 30% off, so it looks like the have good sales.
+Also, when I looked at their site today they’re offering 30% off, so it looks like they have good sales.